 By that I mean “people” in the abstract, not specific people.

 I have changed my mind on things over the years of course, but typically not by formal reasoning.
-It’s mostly a matter of, for one reason or another, starting to see the world from a different perspective and reinterpreting past experiences.
-It doesn’t feel self-directed or logical exactly.
+It’s mostly a matter of, for one reason or another, starting to see the world from a different perspective and reinterpreting past knowledge and experiences.
+It doesn’t feel self-directed nor logical exactly.

 Isaac Asimov’s robot novels that leads into the Foundation stories shows a similar sensibility by having us reject life extension and dependence on robots because it undermines our human spirit.